0chroma/node-robot/README.md

   //basically the same thing as sensor.once("data", function(){ ... })
 });

-sensor.value //the last immediate value read from the sensor, for touch sensors this is true or false sensor.averageValue //a running average of the sensor value using the last few readings (10 by default)
+//note that these values will initially be set to null before on("ready") or on("data") fire sensor.value //the last immediate value read from the sensor, for touch sensors this is true or false sensor.averageValue //a running average of the sensor value using the last few readings (10 by default)